Yuvrajjp/Oralytics/README.md

    ```bash
    npm install
    ```
-2. **Configure Postgres access** – Duplicate `.env.example` into `.env` and ensure `DATABASE_URL` targets a database you control.
+2. **Configure Postgres access** – Duplicate `.env.example` into `.env`, fill in `DATABASE_URL`, and verify the target database exists before proceeding.
-3. **Run the Prisma migrations** – Creates the organism/gene schema and updates the generated client.
+3. **Apply the Prisma schema** – Creates or updates the organism/gene tables defined in `prisma/schema.prisma` and regenerates the Prisma client.
    ```bash
    npm run db:migrate
    ```
-4. **Seed sample organisms** – Populates Postgres with the canonical Streptococcus mutans, Porphyromonas gingivalis, and Candida albicans data found in `prisma/seed.ts`.
+4. **Seed sample organisms & genes** – Executes `prisma/seed.ts` so the Streptococcus, Porphyromonas, and Candida records (plus chromosomes, genes, proteins, and articles) are ready for the UI and API routes.
    ```bash
    npm run db:seed
    ```